backstage/backstage/plugins/search/README.md

 In order to work on this new search platform, you will need to be aware of the following:

-- **The use-search-platform feature flag**: The new search platform will move the primary search page to the App-level, out of the search plugin.
-You'll need to enable this feature flag to work on the new platform.
+- **In-development app search route**: The new search platform will move the primary search page to the App-level, out of the search plugin.
+For now, to ensure the old experience is still easy to test, you can work on the new platform at `/search-next` instead of `/search`.
 - **App SearchPage Component**: You'll find a new search page under `/packages/app/src/components/search`.
 When ready, we'll add an equivalent page to the `@backstage/create-app` template.
 - **Backend**: Don't forget, a lot of functionality will be made available in backend plugins:
   - `@backstage/plugin-search-indexer-backend`, which is responsible for the search index management